 The tough life underground

-Today, tourists flock to the tunnel so as to figure out the tough life endured by the Vietnamese guerillas during the war time of hiding from the invasion troops.
+Today, tourists flock to the tunnel so as to figure out the tough life endured by the Vietnamese guerrillas during the war time of hiding from the invasion troops.
 In the gone days, air, food and water were scarce and the tunnels were infested with ants, poisonous centipedes, spiders and mosquitoes.
 Guerrillas would spend the day in the tunnels working or resting and come out only at night to scavenge supplies, tend their crops or engage the enemy in battle.
 Yet, during periods of heavy bombing or American troop movement, they would be sometimes forced to remain underground for many days at a time.
 Sickness was rampant among the people living in the tunnels; especially malaria, which accounted for the second largest cause of death next to battle wounds.
 A captured NLF report suggests that at any given time half of a PLAF unit had malaria and that “one-hundred percent had intestinal parasites of significance.”
 In spite of these hardships, the NLF managed to wage successful campaigns against a conscripted army that was technologically far superior.
-For such a meaningful historical value, the tunnel is now absorptive to hundreds of thousands of tourists, particularly foreign ones, to come and explore the heroic and harsh period of the Vietnamese guerillas.
+For such a meaningful historical value, the tunnel is now absorptive to hundreds of thousands of tourists, particularly foreign ones, to come and explore the heroic and harsh period of the Vietnamese guerrillas.

 Today’s Cu Chi Tunnel – an important tourism destination

 After the nation gained back its independence, this 75-mile-long complex of tunnels has been preserved, and turned into a war memorial park, attracting a huge number of tourists.
 An activity approved by the majority of tourists is crawling around in the safer parts of the tunnel system.
 Some tunnels have been made larger to accommodate the larger size of western tourists, while low-power lights have been installed in several of them to make traveling through them easier and booby traps have been clearly marked.
-Also, if you join our tour to Cu Chi tunnel, you are offered a meal inside the tunnel, which is exactly the same as what was experienced by the past guerillas.
+Also, if you join our tour to Cu Chi tunnel, you are offered a meal inside the tunnel, which is exactly the same as what was experienced by the past guerrillas.
 If you are fond of adventure and secret-exploration, this would be of great captivation to you!
 More importantly, touring Cu Chi, you would learn more about the war and the resilience of the Vietnamese.
 Hence, just come and explore a hard but heroic and resilient Vietnam on your own, you will surely never regret!

 More Tourist Attractions In Ho Chi Minh City: